Heel pain has a way of stopping you in your tracks. Most of the time, heel pain is a result of plantar fasciitis – a common and treatable condition.

 - Physical therapy

-Need to Find a Doctor for Heel Pain in Austin, TX?
+Need to Find a Plantar Fasciitis Doctor in Austin, TX?